MASSTRAILS CONFERENCE

 • Contact Us

-Our latest gathering of workshops, field trips, and educational sessions has passed but the 2022 sessions listed below will give you a sense of what our trails conference offers attendees.
-We hope you will join us in 2024, or at other future MassTrails events.
-To stay informed, please sign up for our e-blast communications!
+Our latest gathering of workshops, field trips, and educational sessions will take place in the fall of 2024.
+To stay informed, please sign up for our email communications!
 Click here to join.

 Advance registration required.